thanhtantran/rkllm_api_bundle/README.md

 ## Introduction

-This code has been updated to use with the lib librkllmrt.so version 1.2.0 - It cannot work with the old lib librkllmrt.so version 1.4.1, and the old code also cannot with with version 1.2.0
+This source code has been updated to use with the lib librkllmrt.so version 1.2.0 - It cannot work with the old lib librkllmrt.so version 1.4.1, and the old code also cannot with with version 1.2.0

 Please ensure that your RK3588/RK3576 board has RKNPU driver at least 0.9.8
 ```bash